AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/7-project_components.rst

 non-geometric classes related to the project network, such as Modes, LinkTypes, and Periods.

 One important thing to observe is that related to each component in Matrices, Network, andd Zoning, there is an object with similar name that corresponds to one object in the class.
-Thus the ``project.network.Links`` enables the access to manipulate the links table, and each item in the items table is a ``project.network.Link``.
+Thus ``project.network.links`` enables the access to manipulate the 'links' table, and each item in the items table is a ``Link`` object.

 .. image:: ../images/project_components_and_items.png
    :align: center